Relintai/pandemonium_engine_docs/usage/math/matrices_and_transforms.md

 the right when `translated()` with `Vector2.UP`.

 Note:
- Godot's 2D uses coordinates based on pixels, so in actual
+ Pandemonium's 2D uses coordinates based on pixels, so in actual
           projects you will want to translate by hundreds of units.

 Putting it all together